Disclosure

 Geysir, an erupting hot spring, is basically inactive now, but its close neighbor Strokkur is much more reliable, with an eruption about every 10 minutes.
 We watched a few eruptions and got warmed up by the smoke.
 Then we headed on our way to see our first waterfall of the trip.

-I don’t know if it was because the sun finally peeped out or because there were rainbows EVERYWHERE, but within minutes of arriving at Gullfoss I was in absolute awe.
+I don’t know if it was because the sun finally peeped out or because there were rainbows EVERYWHERE, but within minutes of arriving at the Gullfoss parking lot I was in absolute awe.
 This waterfall is huge and you can see it from pretty much every angle – above, below and right next to it!

 Gulfoss, Iceland